tekacs/heroku-cedar-streaming-demo/README.md

 # A Heroku Goliath Demonstration

-This is a little app to demonstrate the power of Heroku's new Cedar platform.
+This is a little app to demonstrate the power of Heroku's new HTTP stack.

 It uses Goliath to stream a response to HTTP requests, keeping connections alive perpetually (with a little message every 29 seconds) and also sending back generated Fibonacci numbers (and it generates from scratch for each new request).